naval200/pumpfun-defi-kit/README.md

 #### `getSolToTokenConversionRate(connection, tokenMint, solAmount?, slippage?, poolKey?)`

-Gets the conversion rate from SOL to token using AMM pool reserves.
+Gets the conversion rate from SOL to token using AMM pools or bonding curves.
+Automatically detects and uses AMM pools if available, otherwise falls back to bonding curve calculations.

 **Parameters:**